Уреди

 Note

-The top-level account categories, such as the Liabilities node, are fixed and you can't add your own.
-However, you can delete and add account categories at lower levels and define how the related financial report appears in reports.
+The top-level account categories, such as the Liabilities node, are fixed, and you can't add your own.
+However, you can delete and add account categories at lower levels and define how the related financial report displays.

 You should create and structure your own lower-level G/L account categories from scratch, in a hierarchy if needed, rather than try to rearrange the existing ones.
 For example, you can restructure the Liabilities node to contain a new Equity node followed by the Current Liabilities and Long Term Liabilities nodes.
 Learn more at Mapping general ledger accounts to account categories.